-- a) Confirm the theatre hall booking in writing, complete the contract letter and obtain the theatre licence if required. - b) Make arrangements to obtain by hire or otherwise curtains etc. If there is no fixed stage in the hall, also organise the necessary fit-ups. - c) Order additional lighting and/or sound equipment if required. - d) Appoint a Festival Stage Director and, if necessary, Assistant Stage Director. - e) Appoint a competent person to take responsibility for electrical safety where this is not provided by the venue.
-The Authorised Electrical Person will report to the Festival Stage Director. - f) Appoint a Lighting Technician and Stage Crew to operate under the Stage Director. - g) Consider appointing an official photographer to record the event.
-It is essential that they are positioned in such a way to avoid any disturbance to the audience or the actors and that no flash is used. - h) Collect scripts from Adjudicator at the end of the festival - i) Collect scripts from the reserve adjudicator also on the last evening of the festival - j) Send all scripts, for those teams progressing to the next round, to the appropriate organising secretary. - k) Fill in the Adjudicator Feedback form from Organising Committee and forward it to the Festivals Committee
+- e) Ensure that an impartial approach is maintained and be aware that casual comments or actions might be misconstrued and subject to misinterpretation. - f) Confirm the theatre hall booking in writing, complete the contract letter and obtain the theatre licence if required. - g) Make arrangements to obtain by hire or otherwise curtains etc. If there is no fixed stage in the hall, also organise the necessary fit-ups. - h) Order additional lighting and/or sound equipment if required. - i) Appoint a Festival Stage Director and, if necessary, Assistant Stage Director. - j) Appoint a competent person to take responsibility for electrical safety where this is not provided by the venue.
+The Authorised Electrical Person will report to the Festival Stage Director. - k) Appoint a Lighting Technician and Stage Crew to operate under the Stage Director. - Consider appointing an official photographer to record the event.
+It is essential that they are positioned in such a way to avoid any disturbance to the audience or the actors and that no flash is used. - m) Collect scripts from Adjudicator at the end of the festival - n) Collect scripts from the reserve adjudicator also on the last evening of the festival - o) Send all scripts, for those teams progressing to the next round, to the appropriate organising secretary. - p) Fill in the Adjudicator Feedback form from Organising Committee and forward it to the Festivals Committee